Education in Faith

 Our focus is on the faith development of our students and ensuring religion and the gospel values are integrated into the teaching of all learning areas.

-Each class is regularly rostered on during the school year to attend Mass at 9.15am at the parish church; Mary, Help of Christians.
-Parents and families are invited to share in this celebration.
+Each class is regularly rostered on during the school year to attend, participate in or host Mass at 9.15am in the parish church; Mary, Help of Christians.
+Parents and families are invited to share in these celebrations.
+There are also many occasions throughout the year in which we gather as a whole school and parish community to celebrate feast days and important liturgical events such as:

 During the important liturgical seasons of the year such as Lent and Advent, there are weekly prayer liturgies.
 Parents and families are welcome to join with us in these celebrations and are notified in the weekly newsletters and on the school web page.